aystarik/i2c-ch341-usb/README.md

 Additionally, CH341A data pins that are not used for synchronous serial interfaces can be configured as **GPIO** pins.
 The driver can generate **software interrupts** for all input pins. **One input** pin can be connected with the CH341A interrupt pin to generate **hardware interrupts**.

 The I2C interface driver was initially derived from CH341 I2C driver from Tse Lun Bien [https://github.com/allanbian1017/i2c-ch341-usb.git] and extended by GPIO and interrupt handling capabilities.
+It incorporates a backported fix for the phantom device problem which messed up output from  i2cdetect -y 9  etc. which does not yet appear in Gunar Schorcht's version.

 ## I2C interface limitations